parsokev/Graph_UI/README.md

 # Additional Resources

-## Build Graphs using GoogleMaps API and the provided Python script
+## Build Graphs using GoogleMaps API and Flask

 The `main.py` file found in the [py_builder directory](./py_builder) was utilized for testing and generating graph text files while using the GoogleMaps API to provided simplified distance data between geographic locations.
 The `main.py` file can be used to: